tacbliw/bug-facebook-profoundly/README.md

 Source (Vietnamese): https://vietthao2000.com/profoundly-co-that-su-an-danh/

 ## Update 2019/3/12:
 This bug is fixed by moving to another server and change the format of the JSON response.
-We can't see the sender but still can see all the messages ;)
+We can no longer see the sender but still can see all the messages ;)